-An office that is too quiet is also not the best working environment for extroverts, who generally prefer more environmental stimulation to work on top form.
+An open-plan office that is too quiet is also not the best working environment for extroverts, who generally prefer more environmental stimulation to stay energised.

-Quiet offices can also cause a lack of speech privacy, which can be a huge snag when it comes to overall comfort, wellbeing, and confidentiality in the workplace.
+Quiet offices can also cause a lack of speech privacy, which can impact employee comfort, wellbeing and confidentiality in the workplace.

 How to solve a too-quiet office?

 Now that you’re familiar with why it’s important to have the correct acoustic environment, we’re going to outline some effective solutions that solve a too-quiet office.

 Addressing an office that is too quiet is not as simple as creating a louder office.
 It’s about getting the balance right.